avilabiel/docker/README.md

 1. `chmod +x wrapper_script.sh`: to enable Docker to execute it
 2. `docker build -t my-container .`: to build the container with two services
-3. `docker run -p 3000:3000 my-web-server`: to run the container on port 3000
+3. `docker run -p 3000:3000 my-container`: to run the container on port 3000
 4. See if the requirements above are fulfilled ("tick!" + accessing localhost:3000)

 ## Conclusion

-I had a fun time by making this exploration.
-After all, I think we should follow what Docker recommends and we should avoid one Dockerfile that has several services inside somehow.
+I had a fun time making this exploration.
+After all, I think we should follow what Docker recommends by avoiding one Dockerfile that has several services inside.
+Besides, when each service has its own Dockerfile we avoid the usage of a `wrapper_script.sh` to start the services in the background.
+So, **each service having its own Dockerfile + Docker Compose** is simpler!

-Also, I had some trouble to close the container.
-Probably Docker doesn't know how to handle with multiple services on the same container, that's why we have just one `CMD` command in a Dockerfile, the last `CMD` remains.
+Also, I had some trouble closing the container with multiple services.
+Probably Docker doesn't know how to handle well with multiple services on the same container.
+That's why Docker runs just one `CMD` command in a Dockerfile, the last `CMD` overrides the previous ones.

-So, after testing I suggest to always go with `each service has its Dockerfile + Docker Compose`.
+So, after testing I suggest always go with **each service having its own Dockerfile + Docker Compose**.